Seaton Carew Golf Club: Seaton Carew Golf Club annual competitions for amateur golfers

 The results of the following competitions can be found in the club archive dating from the 1880s.
 The trophies themselves are also well documented in the books by Mr Trotter and Mr Hornby.

 Men's Open Competition - The Seaton Salver

-36 hole open scratch medal.
+A 36 hole open scratch medal.
 Played annually since 1969 and the trophy donated by former Cub President J.E.Guthe.

 Men: Members competitions

 Club Championship

-36 hole scratch medal competition.
+A 36 hole scratch medal competition.
 The trophy currently used for this championship was originally donated to be used as the 7th Gray Trophy by William Cresswell Gray after the sudden death of his brother Matthew.
 It was won outright by Mr T. H. Peverell in 1906 under the rules of the Gray Trophy competition.
 The Trophy was given back to the club by Mrs Peverell in 1953.